 How much is the motor registration fee exemption?

-Other registration related charges including compulsory third-party insurance, ESL, stamp duty will still be payable when a vehicle is registered.
+Other registration related charges including Compulsory Third Party insurance, Emergency Services Levy and stamp duty will still be payable when a vehicle is registered.